Reduced cost counselling in Oxfordshire or online - for children and adults

 KindleKids is a company founded by a London-based Chartered Clinical Child Psychologist who has put together several pre-paid online courses for parents of children between ages 4-16, available for a fraction of the cost of the equivalent time in one-to-one meetings.
 She is offering an 8-week programme of access to video recordings and worksheets, designed to equip parents with skills and confidence to support their children when they are experiencing difficulties, for £180.
 The programme is called the Psychology Of Wellbeing & Emotional Resilience (P.O.W.E.R.) and includes modules on (1) Essentials of Emotional Wellbeing, (2) Thinking about Thinking, (3) Overcoming Anxiety, (4) More on Anxiety, (5) Unravelling and Understanding Anger, (6) Building Confidence and Resilience.
 (7) Social Skills and (8) Parenting and Understanding Behaviour.
 There is an option to purchase this course and also to book a 30-minute 1:1 Q&A session with the Psychologist, for an additional £90 (so, £270 for the 8-week course plus one individual session).
 Still with KindleKids, there is also a similar course tailored for parents of a child on the autism spectrum: an 8-week online course, plus 2 live workshops, for £199 and also, separately, a one hour-long recorded video and worksheets to download, on the subject of Understanding and Managing Overwhelm, which costs £29.50.

-The University of Oxford’s Department of Continuing Education offers some online and in-person courses in Psychology and others aimed at increasing Wellbeing, which are open to anyone aged over 18.
-Several are available over the coming weeks and months (March-May 2025).
+The University of Oxford’s Department of Continuing Education offers some online and in-person courses in Psychology and other subjects aimed at increasing Wellbeing, which are open to anyone aged over 18.
 A summary of the courses can be found at https://www.conted.ox.ac.uk/search#/courses?s=psychology&sort=relevance.
-Courses starting in the coming weeks include Positive Psychology, the Psychology of Happiness, and Brain and Behaviour.
+Courses including Psychology: An Introduction are available starting in January 2026.
 The formats range from online flexible (subscribe and complete in your own time), online live (at fixed times), one-day in-person workshops or weekly in-person 2-hour sessions in Summertown, OX2 (behind the former Co-Op which is now Oliver Bonas).
-Some of the courses sound fascinating but are week-long residential courses and rather expensive.

 https://www.aspergerexperts.com/ is a website, as mentioned on the 'free resources' page here, whose founders are young adults all on the spectrum themselves, and some have studied psychology.
 They emphasize learning how to feel better or help someone else feel calmer, rather than trying to teach ‘coping skills’.
 They offer courses for parents and young adults, starting from US$147, which includes a recording based around approximately 6 hours of PowerPoint-type presentations and a transcript.
 You also get access (included in the cost) to twice-weekly live call-ins with a psychologist for the duration of the course (5 weeks) and if you can’t access all or any of the calls (they’re on the US west coast), they will email you a recording.